 How to soften Squid?

-Once you get your fresh and cleaned squids, wash and rinse them well and cut them in 1-inch width with ‘ring cut’ style as it is shown at the below image and then put them into a bowl.
+Once you get your fresh and cleaned squids, wash and rinse them well and cut them in 1-inch width with ring cut style as it is shown in the below image and then put them into a bowl.

 Put; 2 teaspoons of sugar, 1 teaspoon of salt, and 4 teaspoons of baking soda into a bowl and knead them for about 20 minutes.
 At the end of 20 minutes, you will start to see squid rings start to be foamy.
 Once you see foam in the bowl, continue kneading for about 5 minutes more.
 Then, pour 2 bottles of sparkling water (200ml each) into the bowl gently and close the bowl top with stretch film and let it rest for 24 hours in the refrigerator.

-If you think few hours will be more than enough, do me a favor and do not start to make this recipe.
-Squid meat, by its nature, is like a plastic band and it does not get soften in few hours.
+If you think a few hours will be more than enough, do me a favor and do not start to make this recipe.
+Squid meat, by its nature, is like a plastic band and it does not get softened in a few hours.
 I already tried and it ain’t worked.
-But; if you insist, be my guest and eat plastic band instead.
+But; if you insist, be my guest and try it.